Lomas Brown: Professional career

 Brown is probably remembered most from his years in Detroit, where he gained the reputation as one of the league's premier offensive tackles.
-He was a pivotal piece on the offensive line that blocked for perhaps the greatest running back of all-time (Barry Sanders).
+He was a pivotal piece on the offensive line that blocked for Barry Sanders, one of the greatest running backs of all time.
 Brown was one of the most durable offensive linemen in the Detroit Lions' history, starting all but one of the 164 games that he played for the Lions.